google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 Why:
 * It's much more clear where the gaps, overlaps, and groups form.
-* We are still able to grasp the general trends (lose very little value) without the line and now we also have more possibilities for analysis!
+* We are still able to grasp the general trends (lose very little value) without the line, and now we also have more possibilities for analysis!

 In general if you have x,y data where you have multiple y values for every x, a scatter plot is a good choice as it allows you to see all the data clearly and doesn’t average out y values for a given x like a line graph would.